Event format: Online

 - Responses to Reflection Questions on the Discussion Forum after each session;

 - Submission of final evaluation within a week of the ending of the module.

 Goals of the Module

 - Understand some of both Unitarian and Universalist theological foundations of Unitarian Universalism

 - Understand significant theological movements such as Transcendentalism, Humanism, Process Theology, and Liberation Theology that have shaped our contemporary religious movement

 - Develop and articulate their own point of view on key theological questions

-- Apply theological understandings to real-life liturgical and educational forms to help people of all ages explore theological questions
+- Apply theological understandings to real-life liturgical and educational forums to help people of all ages explore theological questions

 - Nurture a theology of justice and service in individuals and congregations.